Echosina/MinecraftPacketParser/README.md

 # MinecraftPacketParser

-A python script that can structure minecraft packages for easy analysis
+A Python tool designed to parse and structure Minecraft packets from raw hex dumps.
+It reconstructs packet boundaries by identifying the VarInt length fields, allowing for easier analysis of the game's network traffic.